 Co-Occurring Disorders means individuals are diagnosed with more than one, and often several, of the following disorders: mental health or substance use disorders or intellectual disability.
 Individuals may have more than one substance use disorder and more than one mental health disorder.
 At an individual level, co-occurring disorders exist when at least one disorder of each type (e.g., mental health and substance use disorder or intellectual disability and mental health disorder) can be identified independently of the other and are not simply a cluster of symptoms resulting from a single disorder.
-The mental health and substance use disorders of some individuals may not, at a given point in time, fully meet the criteria for diagnoses in DSM IV categories.
+The mental health and substance use disorders in DSM IV categories.
 While conceptually ideal, diagnostic certainty cannot be the sole basis for system planning and program implementation.